 Side Mounted Controls:

 Since the control box is mounted on the side of the unit or built into the housing, installation is usually easier than a remote model.
 However, the control box is also more exposed to the warmer's heat, and can experience shorter product life.
+You can choose from either infinite or toggle styles.

 This configuration allows the user to place the control box wherever he/she desires, though this requires more involved installation than on a side mounted unit.
 However, the controls are located further from the main heat source and generally last longer.
+Infinite and toggle styles are also available in remote configurations.

 Accessories / Mounting Options: